Rodman returns to Pyongyang but says won't bring back jailed American

 Rodman's latest trip is being sponsored by Irish bookmaker Paddy Power.
 His arrival was announced on North Korean news agency KCNA, which did not provide any further details of the trip.

-Wearing his trademark dark sunglasses, the 6-foot 7-inch (2.01 meter) Rodman pushed through a throng of journalists at Beijing's international airport, a common waystation for travelers to North Korea.
+Wearing his trademark dark sunglasses, the 6-foot 7-inch (2.01 metre) Rodman pushed through a throng of journalists at Beijing's international airport, a common way station for travellers to North Korea.

 "I'm just trying to go over there to meet my friend Kim, the Marshal," Rodman said.
 "Try to start a basketball league over there, something like that."